canro91/canro91.github.io/_posts/2021-11-08-PendingRequestInTransaction.md

 The reservation process used two types of steps inside a pipeline: foreground and background steps.

 The foreground steps ran to separate enough rooms for the reservation.
-And the background steps did everything else to fullfil the reservation, but in background jobs.
+And the background steps did everything else to fulfill the reservation but in background jobs.

-If anything wrong happened executing the foreground steps, the whole operation rollbacked.
-And there was no rooms set aside for the incoming reservation.
+If anything wrong happened while executing the foreground steps, the whole operation rollbacked.
+And there were no rooms set aside for the incoming reservation.
 To achieve this, every foreground step had a method to revert its own operation.

-The code to revert the whole pipeline was wrapped inside a trasanction.
+The code to revert the whole pipeline was wrapped inside a transaction.
 It looked something like this,

 ```csharp
 using (var transactionScope = _transactionManager.Create(IsolationLevel.Serializable))